heidisu/actor-invaders/README.md

 The gui application need the similar addition in `application.conf`, but change the port to something else, and update the hostname if it will communicate with a different computer.

 In `App.java` we will create the actor system as before, but comment in the creation of the `GUI` actor, and comment out the creation of the `GameInitializer`.
 The application needs to get hold of the `GameInitializer` who lives in the remote system.
-It can do that by using actor selection in the following way:
+It can do so by using a feature called actor selection in the following way:
 ```
 ActorSelection gameInitializer = system.actorSelection("akka.tcp://space-invaders@127.0.0.1:2552/user/game-initializer");
 ```
 Note that the host and port in the selection path must match what you configured for the game application.
-Then one can send the `Initialize` message to the gameInitializer, as before in the last line.
+Then one can send the `Initialize` message to the gameInitializer as before in the last line.

 ### Run the applications